jjvanzon/Piano-Playing-Docs/methods/piano-technique-preferences.md

 - Back hunched or straight
 - Back not curved inward.

 Rather than bad posture, maybe accept this as my body type.
-Even a physical therapist had to conclude, that my back is just not curved inward.
-It's been that way at least since puberty.
+Even a physical therapist had to conclude, that my back is just not curved that way.
+It's been that way since late childhood.
 It may not affect my piano playing positively.
 I try to compensate my posture, at the same time accepting my body as it is.

 ### Lower Arm